Gravitational wave constraints on spatial covariant gravities: Effects of the spatial covariant gravities on GWs and their constraints

-However, such probe relies sensitively to the time evolution of $(\ln {\cal G}_0)'$, which is in general priorly unknown.
-In order to probe the GW friction, there are two approaches to parametrize the time evolution of $(\ln {\cal G}_0)'$.
-One is the $c_M$-parametrization \cite{Lagos:2019kds}, which is based on the evolution of the dark energy in the Universe, and another is the $\Xi$-parametrization \cite{Belgacem:2018lbp}, which is theory-based parametrization that can fit a lot of modified gravities.
+However, such a probe relies sensitively on the time evolution of $(\ln {\cal G}_0)'$, which is in general unknown.
+In order to probe GW friction, there are two approaches to parametrize the time evolution of $(\ln {\cal G}_0)'$.
+One is $c_M$-parametrization \cite{Lagos:2019kds}, which is based on the evolution of the dark energy in the Universe, and another is $\Xi$-parametrization \cite{Belgacem:2018lbp}, which is a theory-based parametrization that can fit a lot of modified gravities.